adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-bgp/readme.md

 </pre>
 **If you add a new prefix to your existing VNET, it will automatically be advertised to the CSR.
 Example: I added 172.16.1.0/24 to the VNET address space.**
 <pre lang="...">
-PS Azure:\> az network vnet-gateway list-advertised-routes -g Hub -n Azure-VNG --peer 192.168.1.1 {
+PS Azure:\> az network vnet-gateway list-advertised-routes -g $RG -n Azure-VNG --peer 192.168.1.1 {
   "value": [{
       "asPath": "65001",